PayHelper/payments-hub/docs/source/includes/api/_subscriptions.md

 currency_code| string | Three-letter ISO code for currency, e.g. USD, EUR, PLN. interval <br>(`optional`)| string | One of `3 months`, `1 month` or `1 year`.
-The frequency with which a subscription should be billed. `1 month` by default. type | string | Subscription type (either `recurring` or `non-recurring`). start_date | string | Subscription start date, applies only for recurring subscriptions. items | array | An array of subscription items.
+The frequency with which a subscription should be billed. `1 month` by default. type | string | Subscription type (either `recurring` or `non-recurring`). start_date | string | Subscription start date applies only to recurring subscriptions.
+Possible values are the 1st day of the current month and year, the 15th day of the current month and year, the 1st day of the next month and current year, the 15th day of the next month and current year.
+If the current date is lower than the one picked from the dates mentioned above, the API will return 400 status code. items | array | An array of subscription items.
 For more complex subscriptions handling. items_total | int | A sum of all items prices. total | int | A sum of items total.